felipecrp/pytest-pyspec/README.md

 # pytest-pyspec

 The **pytest-pyspec** plugin transforms pytest output into a beautiful, readable format similar to RSpec.
-It provides semantic meaning to your tests by organizing them into descriptive hierarchies.
+It provides semantic meaning to your tests by organizing them into descriptive hierarchies, using the prefixes `Describe`/`Test`, `With`/`Without`/`When`, and `test_`/`it_`, while allowing docstrings and decorators to override the descriptions.

 ## Features